top of page

 2560 x 1440_edited.png

 Mats Thiersch (b.
 2003) is a German conductor who has served as the Music Director of the Orchestre et Chœur Symphonique du COGE (Chœurs et Orchestres des Grandes Écoles) in Paris since October 2024.
-Despite his young age, he has already collaborated with several prestigious ensembles, including the Orchestre National de Lille, the Deutsche Radio Philharmonie Saarbrücken Kaiserslautern, the Ensemble Intercontemporain, and the Gstaad Festival Orchestra.
+Starting in September 2026, he will be a fellow at the Berliner Philharmoniker's Karajan Academy.

 Thiersch began his musical journey at the age of six with the violin, later expanding his studies to include piano and composition.
 In 2021, he began studying composition under Miroslav Srnka at the University of Music and Dance Cologne (HfMT Köln).
 His original works have been performed by renowned groups such as Ensemble Musikfabrik and have earned him prestigious accolades, including the Composition Prize of the German Orchestra Foundation (Deutsche Orchester-Stiftung).